Radiative lepton model in a non-invertible fusion rule: Model setup

-where $\tilde\eta\equiv i\tau_2 \eta^*$ being $\tau_2$ the second Pauli matrix. $y^\ell$ and $M_D$ can be diagonal matrices without loss of generality.
+where $\tilde\eta\equiv i\tau_2 \eta^*$ being $\tau_2$ the second Pauli matrix. $y^{\ell}$ and $M_D$ can be diagonal matrices without loss of generality.
 The Higgs potential is given by

-Especially, $\lambda''_{H\eta}$ term contributes to generating the neutrino mass matrix at one-loop level, and {$\mu_0$ term} contributes to the radiative charged-lepton mass matrix.
+Especially, the $\lambda''_{H \eta}$ term contributes to generating the neutrino mass matrix at one-loop level, and the $\mu_0$ term contributes to the radiative charged-lepton mass matrix.

-Before moving to see radiative mass generation for each fermion sector, we comment on the physical phases of the model.
-In the Higgs potential in Eq.~\eqref{eq:vp}, there are two possible complex parameters, $\mu_0$ and $\lambda''_{H\eta}$.
-These phases can be absorbed into the two phases of $H$, $\eta$ and $S^{\pm}$.
-Since other parameters in the Higgs potential are real by definition, there is no physical CP source from the potential.
+Before moving to see the radiative mass generation for each fermion sector, we comment on the physical phases of the model.
+In the Higgs potential in Eq.~\eqref{eq:vp}, there are two possible complex parameters, $\mu_0$ and $\lambda''_{H \eta}$.
+These phases can be absorbed into the two phases of $H$, $\eta$, and $S^{\pm}$.
+Since other parameters in the Higgs potential are real by definition, there is no physical $CP$ source from the potential.
 In the Lagrangian in Eq.~\eqref{eq:lpy}, on the other hand, we have lots of complex parameters.
 It is clear that all these phases cannot be removed by considering phase redefinition for remaining fields.
-As a results, we truly have physical CP sources which result in non-zero (and non-trivial) predictions for charged-lepton EDMs.
+As a result, we truly have physical $CP$ sources which result in nonzero (and nontrivial) predictions for charged-lepton EDMs.
 For example, following phases are invariant under any rephasing for fields:

 with no summation for $i, a$.